Unleash/unleash-client-java/README.md

 This section shows you how to get started quickly and explains some common configuration scenarios.
 For a full overview of Unleash configuration options, check out [the _Configuration options_ section](#configuration-options).

-### Add the Unleash client to your class path
+### Step 1: Install the Unleash Java SDK

-You will require unleash on your class path, pop it in to your pom:
+You need to add the Unleash SDK as a dependency for your project.
+Here's how you would add it to your `pom.xml` file:

 ```xml
 <dependency>